 A guide on taxes deducted from your salary in Japan

-1. Income Tax
+1. Income tax

-2. Resident Tax
+2. Resident tax

 fukuoka city office showcase 800 Photo of Fukuoka City Hall, from Fukuoka City

-I. Income Tax
+I. Income tax

 Calculating income tax

-If you are employed full-time at a company, then they will generally calculate that sum for you.
+Individuals are required to calculate their income and tax amounts for one year before filing a final tax return.
+However, if you are employed full-time at a company, then the company will generally calculate that sum and submit it on your behalf.
 If you are juggling multiple jobs though, then you will be forced to calculate and submit tax return forms on your own.

 This is the tax paid to the place of your residence from January 1.
 The tax amount is decided based on the income amount of the previous year.
 If you have just moved to Japan, you will be charged for resident tax the year after first receiving an income in Japan.
 The tax period is one year, from June to May of the following year.